keziaolive/keziaolive.github.io/_blogposts/2024-09-17-the-gift-of-self-forgetfulness.md

 weight: 1
 ---

-An experiment on initiating intentional good for others -- and not feeling crazy awkward at conferences.
+Experiment on initiating intentional good for others and not feeling crazy awkward at conferences.

 At the end of August this year, I came back home from the last conference I attended for the year, and noticed that compared to other years, I felt more comfortable and not as socially awkward! _What changed?_ but most importantly, _how can this help others?_